 So that was a huge issue for guys.
 I mean, not only just inhumane, also, how are you going to perform as a professional athlete living in those circumstances?
 Same thing as I said, KFC every day, McDonald’s, Taco Bell just to subsist because you didn’t have money to feed yourself properly.
 So those, really, those core issues were the main things that we organized around and the guys knew were really wrong and needed to change.

-Maximillian Alvarez: Well, I mean, that’s such an incredibly important and brave thing to do as you said, right?
-Because that’s how they keep us in place, right?
-That’s how they keep us in line.
-Minor leaguers in that regard aren’t all that different from adjunct faculty in higher education or freelance musicians trying to make it into the industry or interns, right?
-So many different types of jobs exploit the crap out of you and treat you like shit, but you accept it because of the promise of some future payoff, right?
+Maximillian Alvarez: Well, I mean, that’s such an incredibly important and brave thing to do, as you said.
+Because that’s how they keep us in place, that’s how they keep us in line.
+Minor leaguers in that regard aren’t all that different from adjunct faculty in higher education, or freelance musicians trying to make it into the industry, or interns.
+So many different types of jobs exploit the crap out of you and treat you like shit, but you accept it because of the promise of some future payoff.

 Even if you are sleeping on an air mattress next to three other guys, eating KFC every morning, the hope of making it, and not just making it so you can be rich, but I mean, you’ve devoted your life to this.
 It’s not a bad thing to want that.
 It’s not a bad thing to want to reach the heights of the thing you love doing most or to achieve more in your profession, but they weaponize that against us.